Protection During Pregnancy

 Most of you will be working in low hazard environments, but some employees may be carrying out work that puts them at greater risk of harm if pregnant.
 For example you may be working with substances or agents that are hazardous to an unborn child, or carrying out physically demanding work.

 If you are planning to have a child, find out what the risks are early.
-The generic assessment below covers typical low risk environments.
-The risk assessments for your work activities should also include risks to pregnant workers.
+The risk assessment guidance for new and expectant mothers at work (below) will guide you on the kinds of work activities that can be hazardous to pregnant workers or their unborn or breastfeeding child.
+You should also refer to the risk assessments for your work activities.
 If additional precautions are needed to protect pregnant workers, you will need to notify your manager as soon as you know you are pregnant, so that s/he can review the assessment with you and put the precautions into place.

 If you are pregnant you should normally discuss your pregnancy in confidence with your line manager.
 However, if you feel uneasy about this for whatever reason, you can speak to the Human Resources Advisor for your department /section.
 He/she will discuss the matter with you and facilitate the necessary discussion with your line manager.

-If you have specific health concerns relating to your pregnancy, you can self refer to occupational health (see What to do if there are specific health concerns below)
+If you have specific health concerns relating to your pregnancy, you can contact occupational health (see What to do if there are specific health concerns below), who may advise that you ask your manager to refer you to them.

 You will find links to further useful information below.